-Basically, Robotic Process Automation is ‘Process Automation’, Organizations have always looked for resources to progress their operational productivity.
+Basically, Robotic Process Automation is ‘Process Automation’, (RPA) Organizations have always looked for resources to progress their operational productivity.
 Assembly lines and packaging robots in manufacturing, automatic sewing machines in textile industries, automation of bank account creation process, etc. are all examples of process automation.
 The inner processes of current businesses are recognized through IT architecture that saves us a lot of time and labor.
 But most modern businesses now include great navigation through numerous systems and applications, and other operational tasks which have created a patchwork of inefficient business processes applications that rarely talk to each other.
 This has gone on to increase the workload of meaningful output/insights.

 This is where RPA comes in